Murder of Kerrick Majors: Investigation

-In the early hours of April 28, police met with Brewington at a doughnut shop after he called them and asked to meet them there.
+In the early hours of April 28, police met with Brewington at a donut shop after he called them and asked to meet them there.
 Once they arrived, he voluntarily informed them that Donald and Tammy Middlebrooks were involved in the murder.
 However, he denied any involvement in the crime himself.
 He also directed the officers to the location of the murder weapon, which was covered in bloodstains.
 Brewington also told police where to find Donald and Tammy.
 Hours later, the pair were arrested at a shack.
 Donald and Tammy both resisted arrest.
 Tammy tried to run but was bitten by a police dog and arrested.
 Donald refused to leave the shack and stood his ground while armed with a knife.
 With the aid of police dogs, he was arrested and taken to the hospital for treatment of dog bites before being transported to police headquarters.

 Both Middlebrooks and Brewington blamed the other as the instigator of the crime.
 Middlebrooks claimed Brewington had killed Majors in a "satanic ritual" and had murdered him as an offering to the devil.
 He also claimed Brewington had beat, gagged, sexually molested, and stabbed Majors.
 He did admit to stabbing him once, however.

 While awaiting sentencing, Brewington was raped by another inmate.
 While in prison at the Tennessee State Penitentiary, Donald Middlebrooks was attacked by black inmates in retaliation for the crime.
 He also received death threats.
 As such, he faked a suicide attempt to gain protection by slashing his own throat.
 The judge in his trial then agreed to a transfer request and Middlebrooks was moved from the Penitentiary to the Metro Jail.